charichard09/mr-robogers-neighborhood/README.md

 Describe: convertToBeepBoopWont()

-Test: "It should take a number input from user and create an array from 0-input"
+Test1: "It should take a number input from user and create an array from 0-input"
 Code:
 const inputRange = 3;
 const rangeArray = [];
 convertToBeepBoopWont(inputRange);
 Expected Output: rangeArray which contains [0, 1, 2, 3]

-Test: "It should for..of loop through rangeArray and console.log(element) to confirm loop success"
+Test2: "It should for..of loop through rangeArray and console.log(element) to confirm loop success"
 Code:
 const inputRange = 3;
 convertToBeepBoopWont(inputRange)